PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ## Relative paths

-We have talked about **full** paths so far, but there is a way to specify paths to folders and files without having to worry about the root directory.
-And you have used this before when we were learning about the `cd` command.
+We have talked about **full** paths so far, but there are other ways to specify paths to folders and files without having to worry about the root directory.

 Let's change directories back to our home directory, and once more change directories from `~` (home) to `raw_fastq` in a single step. (*Feel free to use your tab-completion to complete your path!*)